 It’s easy to write an amazing letter of interest if you follow the steps in this post.
 Be sure to get the contact details of the Hiring Manager so you address your letter to the right person.
 Then include the 4 parts of an effective letter of interest: an introduction; a summary of how you will add value; a call to action for them to get in touch with you; and a closing.

-Remember to sign up to the resume challenge above, so you can create a winning resume that gets you interviews.
 And if you need a resume template, click here to see what professional recruiters have called ‘The best resume I’ve ever seen.’